Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

 # How to navigate directory with Command Line on the Terminal

-## How to Navigate Directories with Command Line

 ## Overview

-This section will cover how to delete files and directories in your computer through the terminal.
+This section will cover how to navigate files and directories in your computer through the terminal.

 ### Step 1: Determining Your Current Location